 So here are some different vernacular architecture styles in India which have stood upright way more than our concrete structures and are extremely energy efficient and climate responsive.

 The building rests upon a raised platform made from dry masonry over the foundation.
-The walls are 50 to 60cm thick and are made up of timber reinforced stone masonry with the paste of pulse as mortar, the structure has minimum openings so that the heat is trapped inside the house, single small door access on the ground floor and relatively smaller south-facing windows are provided, the upper two floors have balconies running around the whole building cantilevered with the support of wooden logs of the flooring system with a wooden railing.
+The walls are 50 to 60cm thick and are made up of timber reinforced stone masonry with the paste of pulse as mortar, the structure has minimum openings so that the heat is trapped inside the house, single small door access on the ground floor, and relatively smaller south-facing windows are provided, the upper two floors have balconies running around the whole building cantilevered with the support of wooden logs of the flooring system with a wooden railing.
 The roof consists of a wooden frame and is cladded with slate tiles.

-A typical Bhunga house consists of a single cylindrical-shaped room topped with a conical thatch roof supported by wooden post and rafter.
-The walls are made up of mud bricks and generally have only 3 openings: one for the door and two for windows that are set at a lower level to draw cooling breeze.
+A typical Bhunga house consists of a single cylindrical-shaped room topped with a conical thatch roof supported by a wooden post and rafter.
+The walls are made up of mud bricks and generally have only 3 openings: one for the door and two for windows that are set at a lower level to draw a cooling breeze.

 The circular form of these houses helps to provide insulation against the external environment by resisting high-velocity desert winds and reducing exposure to heat; it also resists lateral forces of an earthquake, thus, making the structure earthquake resistant.

-Since, the traditional Bhunga dwelling requires regular maintenance i.e. a regular application of lime plaster to the walls and floor and replacing dried grass on the roof more and more houses nowadays are shifting towards Mangalore tiles as an alternative to the thatched roof.
+Since the traditional Bhunga dwelling requires regular maintenance i.e. a regular application of lime plaster to the walls and floor and replacing dried grass on the roof more and more houses nowadays are shifting towards Mangalore tiles as an alternative to the thatched roof.

 As the state goes through flooding almost every year, the traditional bamboo house has a higher plinth level.
 The structure can be of maximum two storeys connected through the bamboo staircase, and the walls are of timber frames inserted with ikra panels(A weed, which grows in river plains and lakes across the state of Assam) covered with 3 layers of mud mortar plaster, open spaces are provided in front (chotal) and backside (bari)of the house.